SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### Google speed

+PageSpeed Insights|Lab data & realworld data|Web Vitals
+Lighthouse|only lab data|Web Vitals & other data

 {{c1::Web Vitals}} are the stats that {{c2::google}} measures to judge {{c3::the user experience of your websites}}
 {{c1::Core Web Vitals}} are the subset of {{c2::Web Vitals}} that {{c3::apply to all web pages (and are thus considered very important)}}
 The current (2020 onwards) {{c4::Core Web Vitals}} are the {{c1::Largest Contentful Paint}}, the {{c2::First Input Delay}}, and the {{c3::Cumulative Layout Shift}}

 A {{c1::layout shift}} is when a {{c2::visible element}} {{c3::shifts position}} between {{c4::render frames}} (in bad cases causing users to e.g. {{c5::click the wrong button}})
-{{c1::Cumulative Layout Shift (CLS)}} is how google measures the {{c2::badness}} of the {{c3::layout shifts}} you've going on
+{{c1::Cumulative Layout Shift (CLS)}} is how google measures the {{c2::badness}} of the {{c3::layout shifts}} you've going on The {{c1::largest contentful paint}} is when the {{c2::largest media/text block}} (which elements are exactly considered is more complicated) loaded, relative to {{c3::when the page first started loading}}

 CLS  Cumulative Layout Shift
 FCP  First Contentful Paint